-1.1 WebRTC media servers
+1.2 Why a WebRTC media server?

-WebRTC is a set of protocols, mechanisms and APIs that provide browsers and mobile applications with Real-Time Communications (RTC) capabilities over peer-to-peer connections.
-It has been conceived as a technology that allows browsers to communicate directly without the mediation of any kind of infrastructure.
-However, this model is only enough for creating basic web applications; features such as group communications, media stream recording, media broadcasting, or media transcoding are difficult to implement on top of it.
-For this reason, many applications end up requiring an intermediate media server.
+WebRTC is a set of protocols and APIs that provide web browsers and mobile applications with Real-Time Communications (RTC) capabilities over peer-to-peer connections.
+It was conceived to allow connecting browsers without intermediate helpers or services, but in practice this P2P model falls short when trying to create more complex applications.
+For this reason, in most cases a central media server is required.